 It’s easy to be a scientist.
 Simply look around and ask “why?”
 We’re sure your children do that often enough!
 They’re well on their way to being scientists themselves.
-Try one of these fun, easy experiments from Bayer’s Making Science Make Sense® initiative at home to encourage their interest in STEM, and hopefully answer at least one of those “whys.
+Try one of these fun, easy experiments to encourage you child’s interest in STEM, and hopefully answer at least one of those “whys.”

 Experiment 1 – STICKY ICKY